stacknatic/recipes/README.md

 ## Tech Stack

-The app uses React Js for the frontend and Django restframework for the back end.
+The app uses React Js for the frontend and Django REST framework for the back end.

 ## Installation